 Create a timeline from developing to launching your gamification campaign.
 Set limits within your budget and use analytics tools and key metrics to determine its efficiency.
 Consider working with a gamification developer to stay on budget and schedule with the campaign efficiently.

 From startups like Foursquare to established companies like Nike, gamification is moving forward in mainstream marketing.
 Tap into powerful human emotions in winning and losing, improve customer experience, loyalty, engagement, and retention.
-Gamification that works centers at the needs of a specific audience and wraps solutions in creative and entertaining ways.
+Gamification that works centers on the needs of a specific audience and wraps solutions in creative and entertaining ways.